 - Guided Meditations for Sleep: Listen to a guided meditation to help you relax before bed, or try a Counting Meditation where you count backwards from 10 to 1, inhaling and exhaling slowly with each number.
 If you lose track of what number you’re on or when you get to 1 start over again.
 Deepak Chopra also has a wonderful CD with guided meditations, Blissful Sleep, where he guides you through some meditations to help you sleep better naturally.

 Natural Remedies to Help You Sleep Better Naturally

 Neal’s Yard Remedies also offers some great organic products to help you sleep better naturally.
+Essential Oils can be a big help, just be sure you’re using EOs safely.
 I mentioned lavender essential oil and lavender bath salts above.
 Let’s take a look at some of the others we have here:

 - Night Time Remedies to Roll ~ Roll this Essential Oil blend onto your pulse points (insides of wrists and elbows, backs of knees, behind ears, base of throat) to help you relax and sleep well all night.

 - Goodnight Pillow Mist ~ Spritz this deliciously scented pillow spray (with essential oils) on your pillows before bed and get ready to dream the night away… I LOVE this one and use it every night, it sends me instantly to dreamland.